-The interviewees attributed various functions to clinical trials, all of them perceived it as a tool that medicine used to prove hypotheses about physiological processes and diseases in order to develop the appropriate means for prevention, diagnosis, or treatment.
-At the same time, the interviewees saw the clinical trials as a means of bringing money into the state and medical institutions, and even a tool that provides the most advanced treatments for patients and helps the doctor find solutions for the needs of his patients.
+The interviewees attributed various functions to clinical trials.
+They all perceived trials as a tool that medicine uses to prove hypotheses about physiological processes and diseases in order to develop the appropriate means for prevention, diagnosis, or treatment.
+The interviewees also saw clinical trials as a means of bringing money into the state and into medical institutions and even as a tool to provide the most advanced treatments for patients and to help doctors find solutions for patients’ needs.
 This perception characterized all the interviewees, to some degree or another, regardless of their current occupation.
-An interviewee who was involved in lengthy regulatory procedures said that: "Obviously this is a source that brings a lot of money into the country.
-Clinicians at the end of the day also want to have more clinical trials, because it improves the quality of medicine and makes it accessible to patients" (R4).
+An interviewee who was involved in lengthy regulatory procedures said, “Obviously this is a source that brings a lot of money into the country.
+Clinicians at the end of the day also want to have more clinical trials, because it improves the quality of medicine and makes it accessible to patients” (R4).

-Similarly, a young physician who has been involved in clinical trials for several years also mentioned the "answer" provided using clinical trials by the physician-therapist to his patient-participant, She said: "We want the State of Israel to conduct...The arrival of pharmaceutical companies to Israel allows people who have no medical solution today to receive treatment by their doctor".
-She added: "The Health Ministry is also aware that it is not worthwhile to smuggle the pharmaceutical companies...patients need life-saving drugs because they have nothing to lose, but if the companies run away, everyone will lose" (P22).
+Similarly, a young physician who had been involved in clinical trials for several years mentioned the “answer” provided to patient-participants when physician-therapists use clinical trials.
+She said, “We want the State of Israel to conduct. ...The arrival of pharmaceutical companies to Israel allows people who have no medical solution today to receive treatment by their doctor.”
+She added, “The Health Ministry is also aware that it is not worthwhile to smuggle the pharmaceutical companies...patients need life-saving drugs because they have nothing to lose, but if the companies run away, everyone will lose” (P22).

-A leading representative of a European pharmaceutical company in Israel said that:
+According to a leading representative of a European pharmaceutical company in Israel,

-"The understanding is that there are not enough new drugs out there, so even the physician defines the trials as a therapeutic option ... that is, they say you have first line, second line and they recommend that in addition ... even in the first phase, the oncology patients-participants have no other option, so this is what we called a 'therapeutic option' ... and therefore it was of great importance to bring the first phases to Israel ..."
-(T40).
+The understanding is that there are not enough new drugs out there, so even the physician defines the trials as a therapeutic option ... that is, they say you have first line, second line and they recommend that in addition ... even in the first phase, the oncology patients-participants have no other option, so this is what we called a “therapeutic option”... and therefore it was of great importance to bring the first phases to Israel ...
+(T40)

 Clinical research as part of the professional socialization process

 All interviewees with medical training considered research as an integral part of the medical profession.
-They felt that their role was not only treatment, but also research and engage in teaching.
-Some of them even emphasized that the commitment to fill this "professional trinity" is part of the basis for the medical profession.
-The interviewees, however, claimed that they did not have the time required to invest in the three areas and reported that they operated in the same order of priorities: treatment, research and teaching.
-Regulator who served in many positions during his professional career said: "I was taught that every physician has three duties: one is the treatment, the other is to teach the next generation and to promote the profession by research" (R29).
+They felt that their role was not only to treat but also to conduct research and engage in teaching.
+Some of them even emphasized that the commitment to fill this “professional trinity” is part of the basis for the medical profession.
+The interviewees, however, claimed that they did not have the time required to invest in the three areas and reported that they operated in the same order of priorities: treatment, research, and teaching.
+One regulator who served in many positions during his professional career said, “I was taught that every physician has three duties: one is the treatment, the other is to teach the next generation and to promote the profession by research” (R29).

-The interviewees noted that the process of formal training includes a clear message that research and conducting clinical trials are part of the physician's work.
+The interviewees noted that the process of formal training includes a clear message that research and conducting clinical trials are part of the physician’s work.
 However, their training does not include professionalization in the experimental domain, either in theory or in terms of skills.
-Some interviewees thought that since it requires a different way of thinking, it can not be taught.
-For example, a physician who has been conducting fertility clinical trials for years said, "We have never been taught how to do research, but there are things that can not be taught, like this 'passion' to know and ask questions, Most physicians want to come and do their work and go" (P36).
+Some interviewees thought that because clinical research requires a different way of thinking, it can not be taught.
+For example, a physician who has been conducting fertility clinical trials for years said, “We have never been taught how to do research, but there are things that can not be taught, like this ‘passion’ to know and ask questions.
+Most physicians want to come and do their work and go” (P36).

 Clinical research as a refuge from clinical practice